sumitramalagi/Credit-Card-Fraud-Prediction/README.md

 # Credit-Card-Fraud-Prediction
-Credit card fraud detection using Multilayer perceptron and Endcoder-Decoder
+Credit card fraud detection using Multilayer perceptron and Auto encoder.
+The dataset is obtained from Kaggle